Kandhan Karunai

-Kandhan Karunai is a 1967 Indian Tamil-language Hindu mythological film, written and directed by A. P. Nagarajan.
+Kanthan Karunai is a 1967 Indian Tamil-language Hindu mythological film, written and directed by A. P. Nagarajan.
 It features an ensemble cast including Sivaji Ganesan, Gemini Ganesan, K. B. Sundarambal, Savitri, Jayalalithaa, K. R. Vijaya and Sivakumar.
-This was the debut film for Sridevi, who had starred as Lord Murugan at the age of 3.
+This was the debut film for Sridevi, who starred as Hindu god Murugan at the age of 3.

 Plot

 The film revolves around Murugan, his birth, marriage, and acceptance of the post of head of the army of heaven.
-In Hinduism, there are six abodes of Lord Muruga, known as the "Arupadaiveedu".
+In Hinduism, there are six abodes of Muruga, known as the "Arupadaiveedu".
 The story behind each of the abodes is portrayed chronologically in the film.
-It starts with Swamimalai, where Lord Muruga teaches the meaning of the word 'OM' to his father, Shiva.
-He goes to Palani Hills after a fight over a sacred fruit, that is his second abode.
+It starts with Swamimalai, where Muruga teaches the meaning of the word 'OM' to his father, Shiva.
+He goes to Palani Hills, his second abode, after a fight over a sacred fruit.
 Then he wins over the demon king Surapadman in Thiruchendur and that is his third abode.
-The King of Heaven, Indra offers his daughter's hand in appreciation of Lord Muruga's victory, and he marries her in Thirupparamkunram, his fourth abode.
+The King of Heaven, Indra offers his daughter's hand in appreciation of Muruga's victory, and he marries her in Thirupparamkunram, his fourth abode.
 He later marries Valli in his fifth abode of Thiruthani, and after a short dispute between both his wives, they amicably settle in Pazhamudircholai, his sixth abode.
-All the events are summarized by Nakkeerar, a great Tamil poet portrayed by Sirkazhi Govindarajan at the end of the film.
+All the events are summarized by Nakkeerar, a Tamil poet portrayed by Sirkazhi Govindarajan at the end of the film.